My Emacs Blog

 Paths and Publish

-Next, I wanted to be able to preview what the blog would look like as I edited the blog.
-I wanted to be able to do this both in my notes directory and the blog directory.
+Next, I wanted to be able to preview the blog as I edited it both in my notes directory and the blog directory.
 The first set of functions determine the proper paths and publish the current blog:

 (defun my/blog-org-path ()